-Below we look at several good practices that you can implement to improve your personal cybersecurity situation.
+Below we look at several things that you can implement to improve your personal cybersecurity situation.

 Most things in the world today require some form of a password.
-Having a weak and non-secure password is one of the biggest vulnerabilities, and one of the easiest to address.
+Having a weak and non-secure password is one of the easiest things to change.

-When creating a password it should not be related to you.
-Avoid using, names, birthdays, or any other information that others know or can easily obtain through social media or other publicly available data.
-A strong password incorporates letters (upper and lower case), numbers, and symbols/special characters.
+When creating a password make it should not be related to you.
+Avoid using, names, birthdays, or any other information that others know or can easily obtain.
+A strong password incorporates letters (lower case and capital), numbers, and symbols/special characters.

-Furthermore, you should avoid using the same password for more than one login/account.
-Now your probably thinking, how the heck am I going to remember all these passwords?
+Furthermore, you should avoid using the same password for more than one thing.
+Now your probably thinking, how the heck am I going to memorize all the passwords then?
 Great question.

 Password managers.
-Password Managers are programs that store passwords and make the sign-in process simple.
-Another great feature of some password managers is automatic password generation.
-One great option is Bitwarden (which also happens to be fully encrypted).
+Password Managers store password and make the signing in process super easy.
+Another great feature of some password managers is password generation.
+One great option is Bitwarden.

 Out of date software